Wolve1001/CodeClause_TimerandStopwatch/README.md

 # CodeClause_TimerandStopwatch
-To run code mandatorily save code with file name as StopwatchAndTimer.java
+To run code mandatorily save code with file name as TimerAndStopwatch.java